Despical/OITC/.github/README.md

 ## Documentation
 More information can be found on the [wiki page](https://github.com/Despical/OITC/wiki).
 The [Javadoc](https://javadoc.jitpack.io/com/github/Despical/OITC/latest/javadoc/index.html) can be browsed.
+Also you can join our small [Discord community](https://www.discord.gg/rVkaGmyszE) to get support and news early.

+## Donations
+You like the OITC?
+Then [donate](https://www.patreon.com/despical) back me to support the development.

 ## Using One in the Chamber API
 The project isn't in the Central Repository yet, so specifying a repository is needed.<br>